 - Add sooji, yogurt, water, ginger, chilies, and salt to a mixing bowl.
 Mix well, cover, and keep aside for 20 minutes

-Step 3: Prepare the Instant Pot and the pans for steaming dhokla
+Prepare the Instant Pot and pan for steaming dhokla

-- Grease 7-½ inch stainless steel bowl with cooking oil or spray
+- Grease a 7-½ inch stainless steel bowl with cooking oil or spray

 - Add baking soda and mix well.
 Quickly pour the batter into the greased bowl.
 Place the bowl on the instant pot trivet and carefully place the trivet inside the Instant Pot.
 Note: It is important to start the steaming process quickly after the baking soda is added

 - Close the Instant Pot lid with the pressure valve to venting.
 Set Instant Pot to Steam mode, with an external timer for 12 mins.
-Note: Timer function does not work with Steam/Venting, so an external timer is needed
+Note: The timer function does not work with Steam/Venting, so an external timer is needed

 - Once the timer goes off, Press Cancel and allow 5 to 10 minutes of natural pressure release, then open the Instant Pot